wing5wong/artisan-whs-static/source/_news/2020-10-23_🏆-whs-cultural-awards-2020-🏆.md

 Woohoo, Abby you rock!  🥳🥳

-Huge Congratulations to you, Grace and all the other winners on the night  👏👏🎊
+Huge Congratulations to you, Grace and all our other winners on the night  👏👏🎊

-More photos of the night will be out next week!  📷